 According to the experts, you aren’t really living a fulfilling and happy life unless you’re earning at least $130K per year.
-That’s according to a new analysis from USA Today which says some pretty ridiculous things about what it now costs to live the “American Dream.”
-I find these articles offensive because, for starters, making blanket statements about what the American Dream means to different people is pointless.
+This newsflash comes courtesy of a new analysis from USA Today which says some pretty ridiculous things about what it now costs to live the “American Dream.”
+I find these articles offensive because, for starters, making blanket statements about what the American Dream means is pointless.
 Not only that, but perpetuating these lies can be detrimental to the American psyche as well.
 Why?
 Because it leads people to believe that will never have enough money to be happy and financially secure.

 Why Does the American Dream Cost $130K?